 Where will I be staying during Orientation?

-Vic is very proud to provide residence accommodations for all students participating in Orientation.
+Vic is very proud to provide residence accommodations for students participating in Orientation.
 Commuters have the option of requesting a room in one of the Victoria College residences for the week.
 These students will be billeting with one or two residence students.
 Note, you will be required to bring your own sleeping materials, as you will be sleeping on the floor of your assigned room (including sleeping bag, blankets, pillows, a towel, etc.) and toiletries.

 What should I bring?